Robinyo/serendipity/README.md

 Serendipity is a [progressive web application](https://developers.google.com/web/progressive-web-apps/) (PWA) with a RESTful API that can be hosted on premise or in the cloud.

-You can customise and extend Serendipity using Angular and the [plugin](docs/developer.md) framework.
+You can customise and extend Serendipity using Angular, Angular libraries and Serendipity's [plugin](docs/developer.md) framework.

 ### Quick Links